hm-lang/core/proposals/README.md

 ## convenience

+hm-lang also prioritizes convenience; class methods can be called like a function with the instance as an argument or as a method on the instance, e.g., `myMethod(MyClass)` or `Class myMethod()`.
+This extends to functions with definitions like `myTwoInstanceFunction(A->MyClass, B->MyClass, Width: int, Height: int)` which can be called as `(MyClass1, MyClass2) myTwoInstanceFunction(Width: 5, Height: 10)`.

 For convenience, `Array[3] = 5` will work even if `Array` is not already at least size 4;
 hm-lang will resize the array if necessary, populating it with default values, until finally setting the fourth element to 5.
 This is also to be consistent with